Describes the steps necessary to install a Jalopy release.

 be picked up and installed automatically by the installer.
 Or copy the file into

-the Jalopy settings directory, e.g. on a typical Windows XP system to
+the Jalopy settings directory, e.g. on a typical Windows Vista/7 system to

 The setup wizard will install the online help always into the Jalopy settings directory as

 described above.
-But if you’re doing a custom installation, because you want the software
+But when performing a custom installation, because the software should

-to be available for all your developers without requiring them to do any extra work on
+be available to all developers without requiring them to do any extra work on

 their client machines, you can place the file into the same directory where the binaries